lightning/bolts/07-routing-gossip.md

     - SHOULD fail the connection.
     - MUST NOT process the message further.
   - if `features` field contains _unknown even bits_:
-    - MUST NOT parse the remainder of the message.
-    - MAY discard the message altogether.
     - SHOULD NOT connect to the node.
-  - MAY forward `node_announcement`s that contain an _unknown_ `features` _bit_,
-  regardless of if it has parsed the announcement or not.
   - SHOULD ignore the first `address descriptor` that does NOT match the types defined above.
   - if `addrlen` is insufficient to hold the address descriptors of the